FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 #### 1. Detection and Analysis
 1.0 From Human or/and System detection sources, determine whether an incident has occurred.

 1.1.
 Gather the reported email.
-Collect and attach email information.
+Collect email information:
 - [ ] Date and time of received email
 - [ ] recepient, sender email adresses
 - [ ] content (code as text)